 A variant is used in Woody Allen's Bananas.
 After overthrowing the government, the rebel leader begins to make absurd demands, such as changing the nation's language to Swedish and having all underwear worn on the outside.
 One of his underlings observes, "He's gone mad with power!"

 In the Walking with Dinosaurs movie, Scowler was a Jerk Jock who entertains himself by picking on Patchi.
 But when he becomes the leader, he kicks Patchi out of the herd and refuses to listen to anyone else due to being the leader.
+It was also implied this caused him to fight Gorgon and his pack by himself at Ambush Alley, which led to his downfall.

 In Discworld novel The Fifth Elephant, Copper Who Doesn't Do Anything Fred Colon finds himself the most senior officer in the Watch after Vimes, Carrot, and Angua all go to Überwald for the book's A-plot.
 The normally laid-back Sgt.
 Colon almost immediately snaps under the pressure and becomes the authoritarian and paranoid Captain Colon, firing and demoting people left right and centre and causing the rest of the Watch to go on strike.
 He's an unusually sympathetic example in some ways, however, as he knew he was out of his depth and his behaviour is as much a book-long Freak Out as it is this trope.
 Besides, you can't help but feel for poor Fred when it occurs to him that Commander Vimes will be coming back at some point and will not be at all amused when he sees what's been going on in his absence...
 Carrot gets to the Watch House first, Sam being somewhat preoccupied with Sybil's big news, and apparently manages to sort it all out.